oraccc/Improving-Rumor-Detection-with-User-Comments/README.md

   *Some Extra Explanations:*

   - *The accuracy result in Step 4 is only for the BERT model, it is **NOT** the final result.*
-  - *You could alternatively use my own "pre-trained"  BERT models so you don't have to train and fine-tune the BERT model again.*
+  - *You could alternatively use my own trained BERT models so you don't have to train and fine-tune the BERT model again.*
     - *Place my trained model (links above) in "**./trained_models**" folder.*
     - ***Skip Step 3 & Step 4**.*